Homotopy theory with bornological coarse spaces: Motivic coarse spectra

-\begin{ex} For $r \in (0,\infty) $ we let $ B(0,r)\subseteq \R^{n}$ denote the closed {E}uclidean ball at the origin of radius $r$.
+\begin{ex} Let $n$ be in $\nat$ such that $n\ge 1$.
+For $r$ in $(0,\infty) $ we let $ B^{n}(0,r)$ denote the closed {E}uclidean ball in $\R^{n}$ at the origin of radius $r$.
 Let $I$ be some set and $r:I\to (0,\infty)$ be some function.
-We consider the set We define a coarse structure on $X$ to be generated by the family of entourages $(\tilde U_{r})_{r\ge 0}$ on $X$, where $\tilde U_{r}:=\bigcup_{i\in I} U_{r,i}$ and where $U_{r,i}$ is the entourage $U_{r}$ (see Example \ref{ffwefewfe24543234wfefewef}) considered as an entourage of the component of $X$ with index $i\in I$.
+We consider the set We define a coarse structure on $X$ to be generated by the family of entourages $(\tilde U_{r})_{r\ge 0}$ on $X$, where $\tilde U_{r}:=\bigcup_{i\in I} U_{r,i}$, and where $U_{r,i}$ is the entourage $U_{r}$ (see Example \ref{ffwefewfe24543234wfefewef}) considered as an entourage of the component of $X$ with index $i$ in $I$.
 In other words, we consider $X$ as a quasi-metric space where all components have the induced {E}uclidean metric and their mutual distance is infinite.
-We let the bornology on $X$ be generated by the subsets $B(0,r(i))$ for all $i\in I$.
+We let the bornology on $X$ be generated by the subsets $B^{n}(0,r(i))$ (the component with index $i$) for all $i$ in $I$.
 The bornology and the coarse structure are compatible.
 In this way we have described a bornological coarse space $X$.

 We consider $I$ with the discrete coarse structure and the minimal bornology.
 Then we have a natural inclusion as the centers of the balls.